jfgill17/javascript-demo/README.md

 3. Handles delayed data using Promises

-4. Identifies optimal packages (aren't fragil, has a weight) per destination
+4. Identifies optimal packages (aren't fragile, has a weight) per destination